BCNGEEKS/Geekateca/MarkdownGuidelines.md

 Use only one h1 to name the whole document, and then several h2 to refer to each section. h3, h4 should be used for nested subsections.
 Please add a Table of Contents for easy navigation.

->Also take into consideration the *look* of your markdown document.
+Also take into consideration the *look* of your markdown document.
 It won't be shown in the final result, but both your markdown document and the resulting HTML should be easily readable.

 ## Examples

+### Code Snippets

 Use code snippets for your examples!
 For that indent 4 spaces: